Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring

-We calculate the booster efficiency $\eta = \Delta \Efl / W$ as the ratio of the fluxon's energy gain $\Delta \Efl = \Efl(v_f) - \Efl(v_i)$ to the energy cost of the current source $W$, where $W$ is calculated numerically from all of the circuit elements.
-In cases of a successful fluxon boost, where one of the two biased JJs undergoes a $2\pi$-phase change during the fluxon's passage, the total energy cost is consistent with the formula $W =\Ib \Phi_0$.
-Thus the energy cost formula of the booster is the same as for JJ switching in an RSFQ gate.
-However, in the proposed architecture of RFL, the SFQ receive only occasional boosts and thus much fewer biases are required per logic gate sequence than in RSFQ.
+We calculate the dissipated energy $\Ediss = \int \diff t P_{\text{diss}}$ from the dissipation power, cf.~Fig.~\ref{fig:dynamics_SBL_Rs}(c), by integrating over a time scale much larger than the characteristic damping time $\tau_R = 1/(\bar \alpha \omega_J)$ (not shown).
+Monitoring also the circuit energy $E^{(0)} = \sum_n \left[ \Phi_0^2 C_{J,n} \dot \phi_n^2/(8\pi^2) - I_{c,n} \cos(\phi_n) \right] + \sum_i L_i I_i^2/2$ over this time, see Fig.~\ref{fig:dynamics_SBL_Rs}(d), we can infer the external work done by the current source, $W = E^{(0)}(t \gg t_{\text{boost}} + \tau_R) - E^{(0)}(0) + \Ediss$.
+In cases of a successful fluxon boost, where one of the two biased JJs undergoes a $2\pi$-phase change during the fluxon's passage, this numerically determined value is consistent with the formula $W =\Ib \Phi_0$, describing the change in potential energy of a single JJ through a current bias $\Ib$.
+(Using sine-Gordon perturbation theory \cite{McLaughlinScott1978}, we also find $\Ib \Phi_0$ to be the height of the potential energy step experienced by a fluxon in a continuous LJJ with a local current bias, cf.~App.~\ref{app:boost_regularLJJ}.)
+Depending on the value of $\bar \alpha$, the actual dissipated energy makes up a fraction of this, $\Ediss < W$.
+In comparison, the critically damped JJs of RSFQ gate routinely consume $\Ediss \approx W = \Ib \Phi_0$.
+Moreover, in the proposed architecture of RFL, the SFQ will receive only occasional boosts and thus much fewer biases are required per logic gate sequence than in RSFQ.